learn-co-curriculum/ruby-oo-practice-relationships-silicon-valley-exercise/README.md

   - returns the type of funding round
   - Examples include: Angel, Pre-Seed, Seed, Series A, Series B, Series C, etc.
 - `FundingRound#investment`
   - returns the amount invested during this funding round.
-This should be a float that is not be a negative number.
+This should be a float that is not a negative number.
 - `FundingRound.all`
   - returns all of the funding rounds